sdontireddy/silvderdreamracer.me/content/windows-wsl-reset-root-password.md

 1. Open cmd.exe
 2. wsl -u root
+3. passwd root
-3. Enter New password
+4. Enter New password
-4. Renter New password
+5. Renter New password
-5. exit
+6. exit
-6. wsl
+7. wsl
-7. Test using sudo echo "test" , you should see "test" message
+8. Test using sudo echo "test" , you should see "test" message